Waukesha's Top Used Fuel Pump Supplier

 Replacement Fuel Pumps for Sale

 A failing fuel pump will affect your car's performance and fuel economy in no time at all.
 If your fuel pump has taken a turn for the worse it may be time to replace it.
-B&M Auto Sales & Parts sells high quality used fuel pumps which continue to meet OEM specifications.
+B&M Auto Sales & Parts sells high-quality used fuel pumps which continue to meet OEM specifications.
 Continue reading to learn when the best time to replace your fuel pump and where to locate a reputable used fuel pump supplier.

 The main purpose of the fuel pump is to make sure fuel is being delivered from the gas tank to the engine's combustion chambers.
-In a carbureted engine, the carburetor creates a vacuum which draws the fuel-air mixture into the engine.
+In a carbureted engine, the carburetor creates a vacuum that draws the fuel-air mixture into the engine.
 This same vacuum draws fuel from the tank and into the engine's cylinders.
 Since this vacuum is not always enough, a mechanical pump driven by the engine helps bring fuel from the tank to the engine.

 In an electronically fuel-injected engine, an electric pump is located by the fuel tank.
 The fuel pump is controlled by the engine's computer to pump out a specified amount of fuel from the tank to the engine.